 - Stand with your toes on the step with your heels hanging over the edge.

-- Place your shoulders under the pads and raise your legs to lift the weight.
+- To lift the weight, position your shoulders under the pads and raise your legs.

-- Pause for a moment and lower your heels down as much as possible, keeping the knees slightly bent throughout the movement to activate the lower calf area and the upper part.
+- Pause for a moment before lowering your heels as far as you can while keeping your knees slightly leaning throughout the movement to activate the lower and upper calf muscles.

 Seated calf raise